- Most people can open a Roth IRA easily with the help of a bank, brokerage or financial advisor.

 Roth IRAs are one of the best ways to save for retirement.
 You aren’t taxed on your investment returns over the years, and you can withdraw the money tax-free when you retire.
-Opening your account is an easy process.
-These are the most common questions people ask when they are working on opening a Roth IRA.
+Initiating your account is an easy process.
+These are the steps to follow when you first open a Roth IRA.

-For 2015, you can contribute $5,500, in total, to all your IRAs.
-You can contribute $6,500 if you are older than 50.
+For 2017, you can contribute $5,500, in total, to all your IRAs.
+You can contribute $6,500 if you are 50 or older.
 The contribution limits for IRAs typically change every year.

 |If your filing status is …||And your modified AGI is …||Then you can contribute …|

 |Married filing jointly||< $186,000||up to the limit|

 |Married filing separately but you live with your spouse||<$10,000||a reduced amount|

 |Single, head of household, or married filing separately and you did not live with your spouse|